jkastensmidt/react-native-share-menu/IOS_INSTRUCTIONS.md

 ## Edit AppDelegate.m

-Finally, in your `AppDelegate.m` add the following:
+Finally, in your `AppDelegate.mm` add the following:

 ```Objective-c
 ...